rpmik/MesoWestToWeatherCat/README.md

 When the script is done, use bbedit multi-file find and replace the odd upside-down question mark character (\x{0D}) in all the files with nothing.
 No idea why that happens.

+Make a WeatherCat backup!!!!!!

------>REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO WEATHERCAT DATA FOLDER!<-----
+REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO WEATHERCAT DATA FOLDER!<----- QAQC IS IMPORTANT
------>QAQC IS IMPORTANT<------

 Copy year folders, being sure you don't overwrite existing data, to (usually):
 WeatherCat Data folder is at ~/Library/WeatherCatData/Location1 You may need to append or prefix data in existing WeatherCat data files.
 If you do that, delete the related .hrs files.

+Run WeatherCat and, again, QAQC the results.
+You can restore from backup if needed and adjust the scripts and/or CSV to correct errors.

 If you have to rerun the script to tweak things, delete all the previous file outputs!
 Else data will append.
 This script does no clean-up.